-Founded in 2001, we are the original crawl space cleaning company in the Northwest, and pride ourselves on our customer service and on the many benefits we offer our customers.
+Founded in 2001, we are the original crawl space cleaning company in the Washington State, and pride ourselves on our customer service and on the many benefits we offer our customers.

 Our mission at Clean Crawls is to deliver superior, healthy and clean environments that provide comfort and peace of mind while creating extraordinary relationships with our clients and one another.

 Clean Crawls leads the industry and creates the standard year after year.

 We base our practices, protocol, and standards of workmanship on going above and beyond the expectations of the most strict utility companies like PSE and PUD.
 Clean Crawls strives to do the job correctly the first time every time.

 Building code requires using twine to install the insulation in crawl spaces.
 It is important not to cut corners by just tucking the insulation into the floor joists.
 Although you can sometimes get away with this because a 16″ on center bay width is actually 14.5″ of open space due to the thickness of the floor joists.
 Therefore, the insulation may (temporarily) stay up without being fastened in place.
 This is poor workmanship that Clean Crawls doesn’t stand for.